 A sensor in your room (plate on wall) takes the temperature and is used along with other rooms in your zone of the building to control the Energy Management System.
 This system is computer controlled to turn heat on or off when the average temperature of a zone’s sensor rooms is below or above a set temperature.

 Please be considerate as your room’s temperature directly affects your neighbors’ heating.
 Conditions in your room may prevent the Energy Management System from functioning properly.
 Please don’t put any heat producing appliances directly under the sensor, and please don’t leave your windows open.

 We have limited the adjustment range on your radiator control valve in order to standardize the temperature in your room.

 If you have any questions please call the ROC at x 7169.
-If you are too hot or too cold, please put in a service request with the ROC.
+If you are too hot or too cold, please put in a service request.